 Private Student Loan or Parent PLUS Loan?

 The reason parents may opt for a private student loan is that the interest rates could be much lower than what they would be on a Parent PLUS loan.
 Parent PLUS loan rates are set by Congress and they have the highest interest rate of all federal student loans.
-The private student loan rate will depend upon your credit score, income, and the lender you choose.
-If you have a good credit score and income, lenders get competitive and low rates can be found with limited research
+The private student loan rate will depend upon credit score, income, and the lender chosen.
+If you have a good credit score and income, lenders get competitive and low rates can be found with minimal research.

 Procedurally, the private loan is actually in your child’s name, but because you will have to co-sign the loan, it will appear on your credit report to.
 If you wanted to avoid the student loan appearing on your child’s credit report, a Parent PLUS loan would accomplish this goal.

 Ultimately, the decision comes down to limited federal perks vs. lower interest rates.
 If you are certain of your ability to pay off the loan in a short period of time, the private loan is probably the better option.
 If you are desperate to find the money to pay for your child’s education and unsure of how you will repay the debt, the Parent PLUS loan might be a better option.